kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 {% youtube "37ARLInjLVE" %}

 A few months ago I stumbled over the poem “The Gods of the Copybook Headings” by _Rudyard Kipling_.
 I had never heard of the poem before, but the [visual interpretation of the poem](https://www.youtube.com/watch?v=37ARLInjLVE) by filmmaker and author [Lauren Southern](https://laurensouthern.net/) put me under a spell.
-I watched it over and over again and even started learning the poem.
+I watched it over and over again and can recite the poem from my memory.

 As a _mostly_ reasonable person with political center-left libertarian views, I’m utterly frustrated with the ongoing global movement against reason that accelerated over the last 5 years.
 The poem echoes this feeling.